-The popularity of driving in Malaysia is immense: Many Malaysian families have more than one car.
-Therefore you can imagine that when you start driving in Malaysia, especially in its larger cities, you’ll be seeing a lot of clogged roads.
+The popularity of cars in Malaysia is immense: Many Malaysian families have more than one car.
+Therefore it is no surprise to see a lot of clogged roads, especially in larger cities.

-It is said that the style of driving in Malaysia is rather frantic, leading many drivers to succumb to road rage.
+It is said that the driving style is rather frantic, leading many drivers to succumb to road rage.
 It is best to avoid partaking in this: If you are involved in an accident, you as the foreigner will probably end up with the higher fine.
-Also try to stick to a manner of driving in Malaysia that will not lead to conflict with the police.
+Also try to stick to a manner of driving that will not lead to conflict with the police.
 They may think you are disrespecting them and request bribes, sadly a common practice among Malaysian law enforcement.

 The fact that Malaysia has some of the best roads in Southeast Asia is often attributed to it having once been a British colony.
 Whether this is indeed true or not, the roads are in considerably good condition and getting from one end of the peninsula to the other usually does not pose a problem.

 Driving in Malaysia is not always free of charge: Apart from state or federal roads, there is also a network of toll roads.
-You can pay using ‘touch-n-go’ cards or cash cards, both of which can be bought at toll kiosks along the highway, petrol stations, banks, and touch-n-go hubs,
+You can pay using ‘touch-n-go’ cards (a type of cash card), that is available to purchase at toll kiosks along the highway, petrol stations, banks, and touch-n-go hubs,

 Obviously, accidents and mishaps can also happen to anyone driving in Malaysia.
 Should your car break down on the highway, do not fear.
 There are emergency phones located along the road every two kilometers.